Table of Contents

 Rochester Institute of Technology

-A BS or BFA in photography is offered here, and RIT provides specialization for photojournalism.
+A BS or BFA in photography is offered here, and RIT provides a specialization in photojournalism.
 It’s a medium-sized institution where numerous courses are taught.

-Attending a polytechnic school like this one also has the benefit of encouraging a cross-disciplinary approach for a well-rounded education.
+Attending a polytechnic school like this one also has the benefit of encouraging a cross-disciplinary approach to a well-rounded education.

 California College of Arts

 The education provided here is multidisciplinary.
 The CCA staff actively promotes exchanging concepts, targets, and strategies.
 This school places a lot of emphasis on the photographic side of photojournalism, emphasizing the importance of storytelling in documentary and journalistic photography.

 Undergraduate and graduate degrees are also available, and you can apply for numerous minor courses in many Arts and Design disciplines.